-Join the anatomy course in our Queen's Award winning centre, where you can carry out dissection on Thiel embalmed bodies, which are flexible and mimic the real life situation.
+Join the anatomy course in our Queen's Award winning centre and dissect Thiel embalmed bodies, which are flexible and mimic the real life situation.

 The advantages of coming to Dundee include the following:

 - the use of Thiel cadavers: a fantastic opportunity to study gross anatomy in a highly functional context due to their flexibility and realism

 - the ability to combine your anatomy course with a variety of associated skills (anatomical preservation techniques, medical education)

 - the opportunity to carry out self-directed original research in an anatomical field

 The use of Thiel cadavers is a fantastic opportunity to study gross anatomy in a highly functional context due to their flexibility and realism

 - The adoption of the Thiel method has allowed Dundee to offer not only much more realistic anatomical training, but also a whole new range of research possibilities.

 - Good relationships within the university allow research projects to be carried out in the fields of applied anatomy, embryology, histology, medicine, dentistry, or biomechanics, from staff who have international reputations in both practice and research.